Global Search

 How it works

-When you submit a query, DayZero parses it once — every term is treated as text, and if it also parses as a dollar amount it is used for numeric matching.
+When you submit a query, DayZero parses it once — every term is treated as text, and dollar amounts are also used for numeric matching.
 The same query then fans out to all 12 entity searches in parallel (or one, if you set a type filter), and each result set is ranked before being merged into the table.

 flowchart TD